equinor/flotilla/backend/README.md

 We have one application insight instance for each environment.
 The connection strings for the AI instances are stored in the keyvault.

+## Custom Mission Loaders

+You can create your own mission loader to fetch missions from some external system.
+The custom mission loader needs to fulfill the [IMissionLoader](api/Services/MissionLoaders/MissionLoaderInterface.cs) interface.
+If you mission loader is an external API you might need to add it as a downstreamapi in [Program.cs](api/Program.cs)

 ## Authorization